-The Tundra Communities Trail is the perfect short hike after a short break at the nearby Alpine Visitor center.
+A quick hike from the Tundra Communities Trailhead is the perfect activity after a short break at the nearby Alpine Visitor center during your visit to Rocky Mountain National Park.

 Usually when we travel to a new National Park I'm most excited to check out some of the longer hikes.
 These usually lead you far away from the crowds that shorter options attract and afford you the opportunity to see things that many park visitors will never experience!